 How Much Does It Cost to Employ Someone?

 So, you’re considering hiring a new employee?
 Great choice!
 A well-selected team member can significantly boost your business’s productivity and success.
-However, it’s important to understand that the cost of employment goes beyond just the salary.
+But how much does it cost to employ someone?
+It’s important to understand that the cost of employment goes beyond just the salary.

 In this guide, we’ll delve into the hidden costs of hiring someone in the UK.
 We’ll cover everything from taxes and insurance to pension contributions and overheads.
 By the end, you’ll have a clear picture of the true financial commitment involved in bringing a new employee on board.